-The Company's leasing business faces competition for both customers and employees from U.S. based merchandise leasing companies and other smaller competitors within the Canadian market.
-Although the merchandise leasing industry in Canada is mature, this competition could have a material adverse effect on the Company's operational results should the Company not be able to adequately respond to it.
+easyhome faces competition for both customers and employees from U.S. based merchandise leasing companies and other smaller competitors within the Canadian market.
+Although the merchandise leasing industry in Canada is mature, competition could have a material adverse effect on the Company's operational results should the Company not be able to adequately respond to it.

-The easyhome Leasing business also faces competition from on-line retailers of both new and used furniture, appliances and electronics.
-The Company has made significant investments over the past 2 years to develop its easyhome Leasing transactional websites in response to changing consumer expectations and to this competition.
+easyhome also faces competition from on-line retailers of both new and used furniture, appliances and electronics.
+The Company has made significant investments over the past three years to develop its easyhome transactional websites in response to changing consumer expectations and market competition.